nathro/AutoTransform/README.md

 **[A visual representation](https://lucid.app/lucidchart/eca43a3d-175f-416f-bb4f-4363d56f951b/edit?invitationId=inv_f44ed708-8c4a-4998-96f2-8b860aba8ebc)**

 The input component of the schema will get a list of strings representing inputs, these are then passed through the filters where only those that pass the is_valid check make it through.
 This filtered set of inputs is then passed to a batcher which breaks the input into groups called batches.
 Batches will be executed sequentially as independent changes going through a multi-step process.
 First, the batch goes to a transformer which makes the actual changes to the codebase.
 Next, validators are invoked which check to ensure the codebase is still healthy.
 After this, commands are run which perform post-change processing, such as code generation.
 Finally, the repo object will check for changes, commit them if present and submit them (i.e. as a Pull Request).
 Once this is done, the repo object will return the repository to a clean state in preparation for the next batch.

-### **Worker**

-Workers are handled using a[ Coordinator](https://github.com/nathro/AutoTransform/blob/master/autotransform/worker/coordinator.py) class that spawns, runs, and manages workers.
-When started, a coordinator will run a schema's get_batches() function to get each batch for the schema.
-It will then spawn workers from these batches based on the WorkerType supplied to the coordinator.
-A script run will check the is_finished() state of the coordinator before eventually killing the jobs if a timeout is passed.

 # **Upcoming Milestones**